 OpenCraft was hired by a client to develop what would become the popular Drag and Drop XBlock V2, a visual exercise where the learner drags items to zones on a target image.
-OpenCraft was then enrolled by the edX team to integrate the Drag and Drop V2 exercise as a standard problem type in Open edX® and to make it mobile-optimized.
+OpenCraft was then enrolled by the edX team to integrate the Drag and Drop V2 exercise as a standard problem type in the Open edX® platform and to make it mobile-optimized.

-OpenCraft led the development work of the Image Explorer XBlock, a visual course component for Open edX® that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.
+OpenCraft led the development work of the Image Explorer XBlock, a visual course component for the Open edX® platform that prompts learners to explore an image containing hotspots and click the hotspots to display custom content.

 Harvard’s John F. Kennedy School of Government is one of the United States’ foremost public policy and public administration school.
-HKS hired OpenCraft to deploy and maintain their Evidence for Policy Design Online Learning Platform (EPoDx) based on Open edX.
+HKS hired OpenCraft to deploy and maintain their Evidence for Policy Design Online Learning Platform (EPoDx) based on the Open edX platform.
 The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to thousands of public servants and policymakers so far.

-Harvard University hired OpenCraft to develop advanced learning tools for Open edX® through their HarvardX online learning initiative.
+Harvard University hired OpenCraft to develop advanced learning tools for the Open edX® platform through their HarvardX online learning initiative.
 We developed the Atlas XBlock, a visual tool that aggregates survey results and displays them on a world map.
 We also rewrote and improved Dalite, a tool for asynchronous peer instruction which identifies discussion arguments for students to revise or defend, enabling peer instruction at scale in online courses.

-France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses, which is based on Open edX®.
+France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses, which is based on the Open edX® platform.
 OpenCraft has helped FUN deliver an adaptive learning project which enabled the use of adaptive learning activities, accessible content, enhanced videos, and real-time interactions in MOOCs.
 We have also provided support for FUN’s Open edX instance in terms of version upgrades and analytics.

 Cloudera is a Silicon Valley company that provides open source-based analytics software and training to data-driven enterprises.
-OpenCraft was tasked with the deployment, hosting, and maintenance of Cloudera OnDemand, a learning platform based on Open edX.
+OpenCraft was tasked with the deployment, hosting, and maintenance of Cloudera OnDemand, a learning platform based on the Open edX platform.
 The platform offers specialized courses for developers, analysts, administrators, and aspiring data scientists.
 OpenCraft also deployed the Open edX Analytics API on the platform as well as Single Sign-On and the iOS mobile app, along with other customization and integration work.

-OpenCraft was put in charge of deploying, customizing, and maintaining a large-scale Corporate Academy based on Open edX to deliver online training programs for a worldwide management consulting firm.
+OpenCraft was put in charge of deploying, customizing, and maintaining a large-scale Corporate Academy based on the Open edX platform to deliver online training programs for a worldwide management consulting firm.
 We implemented several supplemental features on the Academy such as Single Sign-On, Insight analytics, and Mobile Apps.
 We were also given the task of developing several new features for the platform, resulting in the development of the Chat XBlock, which allows learners to chat with a robot acting as a teacher’s assistant on their mobile phones while in the platform.
 Finally, we provided the staff with consulting on course authoring with Studio.